 Of course, a money market account isn’t the only place to stash your savings.
 If you’re looking for a smart way to store extra cash, you might have other options.

 Money market accounts can be one tool in a well-equipped financial wellness toolbox, allowing you to save at a potentially higher interest rate while maintaining access to your money.
-Still, some people may want to use both a money market account alongside other savings mechanisms, or they may prefer an alternative, such as a CD or an investment portfolio.
+Still, some people may want to use a money market account alongside other savings mechanisms, or they may prefer an alternative, such as a CD or an investment portfolio.